UAL Corporation: History

 UAL, Inc., was incorporated December 30, 1968 as a Delaware corporation as part of a reorganization of United Airlines, its largest subsidiary, having a storied history.
-UAL, Inc. was the creation of then United Airlines president George Keck, who formed the holding company to allow United to diversify.
+UAL, Inc. was the creation of then United Airlines president George Keck, a Chicago native, who worked his way up through the ranks of United Airlines to become president and then chief executive officer, who formed the holding company to allow United to diversify.

 Between 1970 and 1988 UAL, Inc. acquired the Westin and Hilton hotel chains and the Hertz car rental company, as well as a regional airline, a reservations network, and several leasing and insurance companies.
 On April 30, 1987, UAL, Inc. changed its name to Allegis Corporation.
 Wall Street analysts believed that Allegis' subsidiaries were worth more individually than valued by the parent company's stock price.
 Reacting to this opinion just weeks after the company changed its name, a group led by United Airlines employees moved to acquire ownership.
 However, the group was unable to secure the necessary financing and Allegis' management subsequently divested (sold) its non-airline subsidiaries.
 On May 26, 1988, Allegis changed its name to UAL Corporation, with United Airlines, Inc. as its sole major subsidiary.

 United Airlines employees’ continued effort to buy the airline's parent company was realized in 1993.
 The Board of Directors of UAL in December 1993 agreed to an Employee Stock Ownership Plan (ESOP), with employees accepting salary and benefit reductions and work rule changes in exchange for stock.
 Employees gained an equity stake of 55%, thus making them the majority owners of UAL Corporation.
 UAL became the world's largest employee-owned company.

 During the mid-1990s the scheme worked well for UAL.
 The company was able to stabilize its finances, which had been weakened by the recession earlier in the decade and the divestiture of Allegis' profitable assets.
 In the late 1990s UAL's United Airlines subsidiary grew to be the world's largest airline, as well as one of the most profitable.

 Yet in 2000, UAL's fortunes began to dim.
 In April 2000, the ESOP investment period ended for most US employees, prompting United's unions to fight for higher wages.
 Labor issues, air traffic congestion and poor weather forced widespread flight cancellations during the summer of 2000, harming the airline's reputation.
 Then UAL Corporation announced its intent to merge with US Airways Group, Inc., the operator of US Airways.
 The deal collapsed in mid-2001, due to opposition from the U.S. government and employees.
 Then came the tragedy of September 11.
 The company ended 2001 with a record loss of $2.1 billion.